rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### Troubleshooting tools

 To troubleshoot in the 9800 we have some avaialble tools.
+To know in detail about the 9800 troubleshooting tools we encourage you to take the "_LTREWN-2724 Be My Guest: Designing and Troubleshooting Wireless Guest Networks with Catalyst 9800 Wireless Controller_" this session will cover the troubleshooting of common wireless guest networks scenarios on Catalyst 9800 Wireless LAN Controllers.
+This includes Local Web Authentication with local and radius auth, External Web Authentication with custom portals and Cisco DNA Spaces and Central Web Authentication with Cisco ISE.
+Do not miss it!

 **Syslog**